jprabhu0201/Hackintosh-EFI-Dell-Latitude_7280/README.md

 # Hackintosh-EFI-Dell-Latitude_7280
-EFI files for Hackintosh on a Dell Latitude 7280 (2017 version)
+EFI files for Hackintosh on a Dell Latitude 7280 (2017 version), currently on macOS Mojave 10.14.5

 # Hardware